vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 ### Timing market's liquidity-fee-factor changes

 Once the market opens (opening auction starts) a clock starts ticking.
 We calculate the `[target stake]` using [target stake](./0041-TSTK-target_stake.md).
-The fee is continuously re-evaluated using the mechanism above.
+The fee is re-evaluated using the mechanism above at the start of each epoch using LPs commitments at start of epoch.

 ### APIs for fee factor calculations - what should core be exposing?